cherrynoize/clone/README.md

 ## Contribute

-This application is still in *alpha*.
-So if you want to contribute, you can just run Clone and submit any bug or unwanted behaviour either as an issue or as a PR.
-All feedback and ideas for improvement are more than welcome.
+This program is in early development so just running it and reporting on any issue means a lot already.
+All feedback and bases for improvement are more than welcome.

-Also you can check the [TODO](#todo) list in case you feel like contributing more deeply.
+Also you can check the [TODO](#todo) list in case you feel like contributing more thoroughly.

 ## TODO